nadinesk/nadinesk.github.io/_posts/2017-11-26-using-react-for-my-resume.markdown

 The work and projects sections were a little more complicated, and I used two additional components to keep the code cleaner.
 I had to use some if/else logic to render the correct information, and to not include commas for the last elements in a list.

-For example, the Project component is passed all of the project JSON from App.js.
+For example, the Project component is passed all of the project JSON objects from App.js.
 This Project component then maps through each project and passes each one to a ProjectItem component, and then this ProjectItem Component is rendered with Project.js:

 Project.js